britram/rains-prototype/draft-trammell-rains-protocol.md

 Assertions within a Shard or Zone are "contained Assertions", and can inherit values from their containers.
 A contained Assertion MUST contain the subject- name (3) and objects (7) keys.
+The subject-zone (4) and context (6) keys MUST NOT be present.
+They are assumed to have the same value as the corresponding values in the containing Shard or Zone for signature generation and signature verification purposes; see {{cbor-signature}}.

-It MAY contain subject-zone (4) and context (6) keys, but in this case the values of these keys MUST be identical to the values in the containing Shard or Zone.
+It MAY contain , but in this case the values of these keys MUST be identical to the values in the containing Shard or Zone.

 A contained Assertion SHOULD contain the signatures (0) key, since an unsigned